Tetrakern/fictioneer-email-notifications/README.md

 ### Can I use other email sending services?

 Currently not.
 Implementing support for multiple email sending services is a lot of work, as each has its own unique requirements.
 Additionally, many services offer a meager free tier that is virtually useless, followed by a pricing model that can be quite expensive.
-MailerSend was chosen for its generous free tier, reasonable upgrade prices, and because they once offered 12,000 emails for free, which was honestly insane.
+MailerSend was chosen for its generous free tier, reasonable upgrade prices, and because they once offered 12,000 emails for free.
 Be happy if you got such a legacy account.